Catholic Activity: Celebrating for the Feast of St. Francis Xavier

-As St. Francis was a great missionary to Africa, India and Japan, we should consider our missionary duty.
+St. Francis was a great missionary to far countries of Africa, India and Japan.
+What is a missionary?
+It is one who take up the mission to spread or evangelize the Good News or Gospel of Jesus Christ to others.
+Inspired by the mission work of St. Francis, we can take his feast day to consider our missionary duty.
 Jesus' last words on earth were to his disciples, telling them "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you" (Matt 28:19).
 As baptized members of the Church, we are Christ's disciples.
 What can we do to evangelize, spread the Gospel?
-We need to be daily witnesses in our home, work, school and council to show how we live the Faith.
+We can strive to be daily witnesses in our home, work and school to show how we live the Faith.

 How can we help missionary work in the Church?
-We should be generous in our contribution of both prayers and money for missionaries.
-Perhaps your family or council can "adopt" a certain mission, like to Russia, Banica, Africa, etc. and make regular contributions of food, items and of course, prayers.
-Try to sponsor drives or raffles to help add to the campaign.
-This is also is a great lesson for children to realize their blessings of having food, clothing and shelter.
+We can be generous in our contribution of both prayers and money for missionaries.
+Perhaps your family or council can "adopt" a certain mission, like to Russia, Banica, Africa, etc. and make regular contributions of food, items and, of course, prayers.
+We can sponsor drives or raffles to help add to the campaign.
+This is also is a great lesson for children to realize the daily blessing of having food, clothing and shelter.

 Perhaps this Christmas you and your family can decide to sacrifice one present for someone who has less, to help them understand directly giving to the poor.

-Incorrupt St. Francis' body is still incorrupt, but his right arm and some toes have been severed from the body and are preserved and revered around the world.
+St. Francis' body is still incorrupt, but his right arm and some toes have been severed from the body and are preserved and revered around the world.
 Even in death, St. Francis continues to be a missionary!
 There is great veneration of this great missionary, especially in Goa, India, where the body is interred.
-This site describes the story of St. Francis' incorrupt body.
+These sites, Atlas Obscura and Bob Jesus describes the story of St. Francis' incorrupt body.